Blog

 Apple’s New Software Updates and Service, SignTime.

-Apple Inc. has recently announced new software updates that are designed to enhance the experience for people with mobility, vision, hearing, and cognitive disabilities.
+Apple Inc. recently announced new software updates designed to enhance the experience for people with mobility, vision, hearing, and cognitive disabilities.
 These updates, all slated to be available later this year, are being released across multiple Apple devices.
-People with limb differences will be able to navigate Apple Watch using AssistiveTouch; iPad […]
+People with limb differences will be able to navigate Apple Watch using AssistiveTouch. iPad will support third-party […]

 Accessible Web’s CPACC Certified Team Grows